How Much Supply Do I Need? A Webinar Series on Estimating Health Commodity Needs in Emergency Settings

 This webinar is the third in a three-part series focusing on the quantification of health commodities, particularly in humanitarian and emergency response contexts.
 Building on concepts of planning and forecasting covered in Part 1, and forecasting of kits covered in Part 2, this webinar focuses on supply planning, the third major activity of the quantification process.
 Participants will learn how to translate forecast quantities into procurement quantities and we will review how to schedule in-coming shipments to ensure a continuous supply of products in a country.

-This webinar series is sponsored by the Building Capacity to Improve Pharmaceutical and Medical Commodity Management In Humanitarian and Disaster Settings program, funded by USAID’s Bureau for Humanitarian Assistance (BHA), in collaboration with IAPHL.
+This webinar series is sponsored by the Building Capacity to Improve Pharmaceutical and Medical Commodity Management In Humanitarian and Disaster Settings program, funded by USAID’s (BHA), in collaboration with IAPHL.
 This program supports BHA implementing partners to improve supply chain practices in their crisis response efforts.

 For more information about the project and trainings, please contact Nadia Olson (firstname.lastname@example.org).